-Prior to full time consulting work, Ms. Archambault worked for the San Diego Police Department for almost 23 years, until her retirement in October 2002.
-From 1985 to 1988, she served as a detective in the Child Abuse Unit.
-In 1987, she developed the first curriculum for the investigation of Child Abuse for the San Diego Police and Reserve Academy.
-Other assignments included Internal Affairs, the Office of Equal Employment Opportunity, Patrol and Crimes Against Persons and Gangs.
+Prior to founding EVAWI, Sgt.
+Archambault worked for the San Diego Police Department (SDPD) for almost 23 years, before retiring in 2002.
+From 1985 to 1988, she served as a Detective in the Child Abuse Unit, where she developed the first curriculum for the investigation of child abuse for the San Diego Police and Reserve Academy.
+Other assignments included Internal Affairs, the Office of Equal Employment Opportunity, Patrol, Crimes Against Persons and Gangs.
 In 1991, she revamped the sexual assault curriculum at the San Diego Regional Law Enforcement Academy.
-During the last ten years of her service, Sergeant Archambault supervised the Sex Crimes Unit.
-The unit has 13 detectives and is responsible for investigating approximately 1,000 felony sexual assaults within the City of San Diego each year.
-During her tenure as supervisor, she co-authored the San Diego County Sexual Assault Response Team (SART) Resource Pamphlet and she produced a video on SART; which is used as a training aid for professionals responding to sexual assault.
+During the last ten years of her service, Sgt.
+Archambault supervised the Sex Crimes Unit, which had 13 detectives responsible for investigating approximately 1,000 felony sexual assaults within the City of San Diego each year.

 Throughout her career, Sgt.
 Archambault has worked tirelessly to improve criminal justice and community responses to sexual assault.
 For example, she has authored or co-authored hundreds of reports, articles, chapters, and training materials of various kinds, including the first national training curriculum for sexual assault investigation produced by the National Center for Women & Policing.
 To enhance this work, she produced a series of training videos in 2001 entitled, Sexual Assault Training and Investigations: The Preliminary Response.
 She also served for five years as co-editor of the Sexual Assault Report, a bimonthly publication of the Civic Research Institute.